Kwu1010/kwu1010/README.md

 <h1 align="center">Greetings!
 I'm Kevin.</h1>
-<h3 align="center">I'm a college student at Rochester Institute of Technology working towards a degree in computer science, a minor in cybersecurity, and an immersion in geographic information systems.</h3>
+<h3 align="center">I'm a college student at Rochester Institute of Technology working towards a degree in computer science and a minor in cybersecurity, with a completed immersion in geographic information systems.</h3>
 <!---------->
 <h3 align="center">
     My Website: https://kwu1010.github.io